Wage & employment contract

 - the end date for a fixed-term employment contract

-- special regulations such as a non-compete clause or the regulation of overtime
+- special regulations such as a non-competition clause or the regulation of overtime

-Specific rules apply to certain sectors, which are set out in a national or regional Gesamtarbeitsvertrag (GAV)
+Special rules apply to certain sectors, which are laid down in a national or regional Gesamtarbeitsvertrag (GAV)

-A Gesamtarbeitsvertrag (GAV) is a contract concluded between employers' associations and workers' associations/trade unions.
+A Gesamtarbeitsvertrag (GAV) is a contract concluded between employers' associations and employee associations/trade unions.

 - the minimum wage